5.6.1. Background and Sources: Pesticides

 More toxicological data is needed to discern the effects of the contaminants in the LSJR on the organisms that reside there.
 The water chemistry in the river could modify the toxicity of many of the contaminants present.
 However, in many instances more than one type of contaminant has been shown to simultaneously occur.
 The degree to which exposure to elevated concentrations of multiple contaminants may affect aquatic life in the LSJR is unknown.
 It is clear that contaminant accumulation has occurred in several species inhabiting the LSJR, therefore the possibility of deleterious effects remains.

 Organochlorine pesticides are present in the LSJR sediments, mostly at levels that might not cause significant adverse impacts on the benthic ecosystems, but that may add to the overall toxic burden of sensitive organisms.
-As with many other contaminants, the Cedar-Ortega system is the most contaminated area (Ouyang et al. 2003).
+As with many other contaminants, the Cedar-Ortega system is the most contaminated area (Ouyang et al. 2003)).
 The DDT compounds were found most frequently and at the highest levels, compared to the other organochlorine pesticides.
 They exerted the most toxic pressure, though dieldrin and heptachlor were also significant in recent years.
-Previously, the STATUS of organochlorine pesticides in sediments was unsatisfactory while the TREND was unchanged; however, pesticides were not evaluated in this year’s report.